Shafishaz/PRODIGY_CS_03/README.md

-# PRODIGY_CS_03
-3rd Task

-How the Tool Works
+Password Strength Checker
+This tool assesses the strength of a password based on various criteria such as length, presence of uppercase and lowercase letters, numbers, and special characters.
+The tool provides feedback on whether the password is weak, medium, or strong.

+Features
-Length Check: The password gets a score of 1 if it is at least 8 characters long and 2 if it is 12 or more characters.
+Length Check: Ensures the password is at least 8 characters long.
-Character Type Checks:
-Uppercase Letters: Gets 1 point if it contains at least one uppercase letter.
-Lowercase Letters: Gets 1 point if it contains at least one lowercase letter.
+Uppercase Letters: Checks for the presence of uppercase letters.
+Lowercase Letters: Checks for the presence of lowercase letters.
-Numbers: Gets 1 point if it contains at least one digit.
+Digits: Ensures the password contains at least one digit.
-Special Characters: Gets 1 point if it contains at least one special character (e.g., @, $, !, %, *, ?, &).
+Special Characters: Ensures the password contains at least one special character.
-Strength Levels:
-Very Strong: All criteria met.
-Strong: At least 4 criteria met.
-Medium: 3 criteria met.
-Weak: 2 criteria met.
-Very Weak: 1 or fewer criteria met.
-Feedback: Provides suggestions on how to strengthen the password.
+Usage
+Clone or download the repository.
+Navigate to the directory where the Password_Complexity_Checker.py file is located.
+Run the script: